electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

 ### Signup for early access to Electric Cloud

-We're also building [Electric Cloud](/product/cloud), which provides managed Electric hosting (for those that don't want [host Electric themselves](/docs/guides/deployment)).
+We're also building [Electric Cloud](/product/cloud), which provides managed Electric hosting (for those that don't want to [host Electric themselves](/docs/guides/deployment)).

 If you're interested in using Electric Cloud, you can sign up for early access here: